-Last week, CPAH held our first Housing Forum: Creating Solutions to Homelessness – What Will it Take?
-And over 200 guests attended.
+On March 8th, CPAH held our first Housing Forum: Creating Solutions to Homelessness – What Will it Take? and over 200 guests attended.
 We are grateful to all our partners and sponsors who helped make this event possible.
 A big thank you to Broadway Rose Theatre who donated the space and helped us manage the evening.
 Another big thank you is owed to Here Together who partnered with us on the forum, helping to promote the event and manage the Q & A session.

 A massive round of applause for the panel: